Leonard907/mcp-agent-server/mcp_agent_server/data/conversation_tools.md

-Name: set_conv_history
-Description: Store the conversation history for later retrieval by other tools.
-Parameters:
-- conversation: string.
-The full conversation history to store.
-Required: conversation

 Name: summarize
 Description: Summarize the current conversation history.
 Parameters:
 - level: Enum[concise, normal, detailed].
 The level of detail to summarize the conversation history.
+- conversation_history: string.
+The full conversation history to summarize.
+You should always leave this blank as the conversation will be automatically retrieved after the tool is called.
 Required: level